Screeds and screed work

 - SR = synthetic resin screed

-To ensure that you can rely on the quality of your screed at all times, as a specialist company we strictly follow the applicable standards DIN 18560 (screeds in construction) and DIN 18353 (screed work).
-In addition, we constantly keep up to date with the latest recommendations from all current technical standards, such as DIN 13318 and DIN 13813 for screed mortar, DIN 197 for cement or DIN 1045-3 for construction work.
+As a specialist company, we strictly follow the applicable standards DIN 18560 (screeds in construction) and DIN 18353 (screed work) so that you can always rely on the quality of your screed.
+In addition, we keep ourselves constantly up to date on recommendations from all common technical standards, such as DIN 13318 and DIN 13813 for screed mortar, DIN 197 for cement or DIN 1045-3 for construction work.

-If you place your work in our experienced hands, we as a specialist company will take care of the requirements for screed thickness, the limits for evenness deviations, the compressive strength classes and the permissible shrinkage.
+Put your work in our experienced hands, and as a specialist company, we will take care of the requirements for the screed thickness, the limit values for deviations from evenness, the compressive strength classes and the permissible shrinkage.

 A company with experience

 In more than 25 years of daily practice, we have built up the experience that ensures our high level of quality in all screed work.
-To ensure that we maintain this level in the future, we follow a strict quality management system that combines tried and tested structures with the current state of knowledge in the construction industry.
+In order to maintain this level in the future, we follow a strict quality management that combines proven structures and the current state of knowledge in the construction industry.

 We are proud of our work.
-Each and every one of our employees is committed to demonstrating our values of reliability and professionalism in their dealings with you.
-Let us convince you and arrange your first consultation today, then your new screed will soon be at your feet.
+Each and every employee in contact with you strives to demonstrate our values of reliability and professionalism.
+Let us convince you and arrange your first consultation today, and your new screed will soon be at your feet.